 About Paternity Rights

 In California, establishing parentage involves obtaining a court order or signing an official Declaration of Paternity that states who the child’s father is.
 This is normally done at the hospital where the child is born in order to place the child’s name on the birth certificate.
-However, this is not always done. parents are.
-Until parentage is established, the child has no legal father who is obligated to provide support or other benefits such as health insurance or rights under Social Security.
+However, this is not always done.
+Parents are.
+Until parentage is established, the child has no legal father obligated to provide support or other benefits such as health insurance or rights under Social Security.

 Establishing Parentage Before Entering Court Orders